Menu

 A31 - I have the right to rest, relax, play and take part in cultural activities.

-Summer Term 1- Animals
+Spring Term 1- Builders

 In Reception, the children will be learning about: